Probation Violation Defense Attorney | Orange County

 - You cannot leave the county in which you reside without the permission of your probation officer

-- You may not associate with anyone who is a known drug user (if this is a drug case)
+- For drug cases, you may not associate with anyone who is a known drug user

-- You may not associate with any known gang member (if there are gang allegations against you)
+- For gang-related cases, you may not associate with any known gang member

-- You cannot associate or be in the company of any minor unless in the company of a responsible adult approved by your probation officer (if your case involved a sex crime)
+- For sex crimes, you cannot associate or be in the company of any minor unless in the company of a responsible adult approved by your probation officer, and you also must register as a sex offender

 - You must pay restitution in an amount ordered by the court by a set date